 They acknowledged that “showing more posts from friends and family and updates that spark conversation means we’ll show less public content, including videos and other posts from publishers or businesses” and “Pages may see their reach, video watch time and referral traffic decrease.”

 Whilst overall Facebook engagement with public content has been declining, the recent changes could lead to higher reach and engagement for quality sites that are trusted by Facebook’s community groups.
+If you want to learn more about these communities, check out our guide on how to use Facebook groups to drive engagement.

 I personally think people are more sensitive to sharing content that may be untrue or misleading.
 People I know shared the following image on Facebook in the run up to the U.S. Presidential election.